jax-ml/jax/docs/gpu_performance_tips.md

       (NUM_DEVICES, 1, CONTRACTING_DIM_SIZE, NON_CONTRACTING_DIM_SIZE),
   )

-  # Colelctive permute on the "back edge" passes data to the first device.
+  # Collective permute on the "back edge" passes data to the first device.
   bwd_edge_data = cycle_back(bwd_edge_data)

   # Update output buffer.
 We do this after reading from it to avoid the data